-- Submit documents such as: - Quotes or estimates from businesses for equipment or services. - Letters of commitment written by financial institutions or other organizations that will be providing funding through loans or credit. - o Letters from your financial institutions indicating you have sufficient cash reserves to fund this project.
+- Optional, but strongly encouraged.
+Submit documents such as: - o Quotes or estimates from businesses for equipment or services. - Letters of commitment written by financial institutions or other organizations that will be providing funding through loans or credit. - Letters from your financial institutions indicating you have sufficient cash reserves to fund this project.